zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-08-28-LCM-Exp-Sample-Prep.md

 2. Clean working space, and all parts of scope around the slide and sample collectors (also computer mouse and focus/stage knobs) with 70% ethanol and RNAse cleaner.
 Do so carefully for scope with damp kimwipe, do not spray anything onto the equipment.
 3. Unload the slide holder and clean with ethanol and RNAse away
 4. Load slide onto slide holder (thick part with label goes towards the spring holder)
+   1. Slide should be loaded right-side up, with tissue on the bottom
 5. Unload the collector and clean with ethanol and RNAse away
 6. Label 4 PCR tubes and put in the collector
 7. Fill caps of each tube with appropriate buffer, recorded in lab notebook
    1. **Note order carefully and know which tube is A, B, C, & D on the LCM**
 8. Load collector onto scope and get crackin!
 9. Windows to pull up: Laser, microscope control
 10. Take overview image of slide at 5X
 11. Dissect cells at 20X.
 Find areas (typically not in the polyp where there are many sections through the tissue and oral vs. aboral is harder to tease apart) where you can clearly differentiate oral epidermis and aboral tissue.
 For each section, choose a tube that will collect the oral epidermis and the tube that will collect aboral epi/gastrodermis.
 Record this carefully!
 When drawing areas to dissect, select the correct tube in the bottom left and make sure the ROI drawing is the same color as the tube color.
 You can draw multiple ROIs for different tubes in one view, just make sure to switch tubes between ROIs.
 And when going from one view/dissection to the next, always confirm the tube selected for collection before dissecting.
     1. Make sure scale bar is on